kofijohnson/Apex-MicroTrigger/README.md

 ## Getting the MicroTrigger Execution Report

-When the MicroTriggers run (after a DML), the framework provides a report of all the MicroTriggers that run during the Transaction.
+When the MicroTriggers run (after a DML), the framework provides a report of all the MicroTriggers that run during the transaction.
 Below is a code sample to get the execution report.

 //Get the execution results from the Dispatcher.
 List<MicroTriggerResult> executionResults = MicroTriggersDispatcher.ExecutionResults;